matthewvowels1/TVAE_release/README.md

 ## References:

-Code heavily derived from TEDVAE by Weijia Zhang https://github.com/WeijiaZhang24/TEDVAE
+Code adapted from TEDVAE by Weijia Zhang https://github.com/WeijiaZhang24/TEDVAE

 See also the paper: